CJAkkuec/progress-app/README.md

-# New Project
+# Progress App (Working Title) Project

-This project was created with Create React App.
+> This project was created with Create React App.

 ## Development

 ### CodeSandbox

-Select the "Browser" tab to view this project.
+For prototyping purposes, you can open this project with CodeSandbox.
+(Until it has been migrated to Next.js.)

 ### Local development

+Feel free to clone this repository locally.

 To run project commands locally, you need to install the dependencies using `npm i` first.